Receive news, offers and weekly results.

 Simply click the unsubscribe button in the email you have received and follow the instructions.
 Alternatively you can call our Customer Experience team specialists on freephone number 0808-10•9•8•7•6•5 and ask them to remove you from the list, or email us.

 Periodically, fraudsters will run lottery scams.
-Sometimes, these scams involve an individual posing as the People's Postcode Lottery.
-The scammers write to or email members of the public claiming they are winners of a special lottery award.
-The fraudsters then often ask for payment or bank details before they will transfer any 'winnings'.
+Sometimes, these scams can involve an individual posing as People's Postcode Lottery.
+The scammers contact members of the public by letter, email, phonecall or SMS message.
+The scammers will then claim that their target is a winner of a special lottery award.
+The fraudsters will often then ask for payment or your bank details before they will transfer any 'winnings'.

-People’s Postcode Lottery urges consumers to be vigilant and look out for key warning signs* in any mailing or phone call telling them they have won any lottery:
+People's Postcode Lottery takes such matters very seriously and urge the public to be vigilant and look out for key warning signs in any communication telling them they have won any lottery:

 You cannot win a lottery unless you have entered.

 Legitimate lotteries don't ask you to pay taxes, custom fees, insurance shipping or handling or any other fee before receiving your 'winnings'.

 You will often be asked to send money upfront to the perpetrators by money transfer.